Samalmeida1028/sdp-team-12/README.md

 ```pip install opencv-python```

 ```pip install scipy```

+Also download MATLAB with the Image Processing and Computer Vision toolboxes.

 # Camera Calibration
 The camera_calibrator_script.m file contains all necessary information to calibrate the camera.
 It uses a checkerboard to identify corners and calculate the parameters necessary for the camera.
 All it needs is a set of 10 images taken of the checkerboard.
 If you choose to take images with different distances and orientations, it will help tune the camera better.
 Consult some of the images already taken to get a better idea.